 I don’t know when my palate changed and learned to love chicken livers, but it does now.
 And I was excited to find out when KS and I started dating, that I found another chicken liver fan as well.
 I showed him how we made it in my family and he turned around and made the preparation even better.
 His secret, while the chicken livers are cooking, to periodically add a tiny bit of the flour mixture to places that have become “un-coated” with it.
 The result, a crispy outside, delicately textured, almost buttery taste.
 Nothing goes better with it than a plate of freshly fried onions, a tiny dash of good balsamic vinegar, and a sprinkling of Maldon sea salt.

-2 medium sized onions, peeled and thinly sliced in semi-circles
+2 medium yellow onions, peeled, halved, and thinly sliced

 1 tablespoon kosher salt, plus more as needed

 1. Rinse and drain the chicken livers.
 Thoroughly pat dry with paper towels and set aside.

 2. Add enough oil to cover the bottom of a large skillet (preferably cast iron) set over medium-high heat, heat the oil until shimmering.
 Add the onions cook, stirring, until the onions start to change color.
 Season onions with a little salt, decrease heat to low, and cook, stirring from time to time, until onions are caramelized.
 This can take anywhere from 20 to 40 minutes.
 Transfer onions to a plate and set aside.